 Whitton Youth Partnership is a charity which draws together numerous community projects in North West Ipswich; including Holiday Club, Stepping Up, Saturday Morning Movie Club and others to come.

 They are an umbrella charity whose aim is to serve young people in North West Ipswich by running and supporting projects across the area.

-Suffolk Young People’s Health Project ~ also known as 4YP
+Suffolk Young People’s Health Project

 Through advice, guidance, and practical support they help young people develop the skills and knowledge they need to lead healthier, happier, safer, more resilient lifestyles, make more informed choices, and enable them to reach their potential.